cardano-foundation/CIPs/CIP-0072/README.md

 `Type` field can be `PLUTUS` or `NATIVE`, we made it optional and there are already two dApps at least on Cardano at the time of writing, which are only using NATIVE scripts.
 This optional field helps to differentiante between NATIVE script based and NON_NATIVE dApps.

 ### Version Deprecation
 We discussed scenario what to do in case a dApp team wants to deprecate a particular version.
 Upon a few iteration we settled on doing this in off-chain section.

-It can be done via tags, e.g. tag: "SECURITY_VULNERABILITY. `Tags` is newly introduced field, available only in the off-chain JSON.
-Changes to any versions will require on-chain re-registration since rootHash changes.
+### Version Security Vulnerability Flagging
+It is not uncommon to see a dApp release a version and then release a fix in the new version and flag the previous version as having security vulnerability.
+We are intoducing an optional field in the offchain json on the release level: `security_vulnerability": true.

+### Comment Field (on-chain JSON)
+We are introducing a field in the on-chain JSON only, which allows dApp development teams to provide a free text field comment about changes they are making in a given (re-)registration request.

 ## Path to Active
 We will evaluate for a few months if we have not missed any details, collect feedback from dApp developers, stores.
 We reserve right to make small changes in this time, while the proposal